 Theorem \ref{theorem:dual_param_bound} linearly relates the approximating capabilities of $\epsilon$-universal parametrizations to the sub-optimality of the parametrized dual optimization.
 This characterization of the sub-optimality is important as parametrizing the resource allocation function makes the dimensionality of the learning problem finite, while working in the dual domain provides a framework for handling the constraints of the original co-design problem with standard RL methods.
 Thus, we may parametrize and work in the dual domain so long as we utilize a sufficiently dense parametrization.
 Note that the quadratic objective in \eqref{eq:constrained_optimal_prob} will be bounded if we restrict the state and action spaces.
 Let, for example, $x^{(i)} \in [-x_{\max}, x_{\max} ]^{mp}$, $\bar{x} = [x_{\max}]^{mp}$, $u^{(i)} \in [-u_{\max}, u_{\max}]^{mq}$, $\bar{u} = [u_{\max}]^{mp}$.
 Then, the bound holds with $B_r = ( \bar{x}^\trp Q \bar{x} + \bar{u}^\trp R \bar{u})$.

-As previously stated, the dual function is convex in terms of the dual parameter $\lambda$ and can hence be solved via the dual-descent procedure, as described in Algorithm \ref{alg:dual_descent} as long as the Lagrangian in \eqref{eq:dual_opt_problem} can be minimized for any $\lambda \in \mathbb{R}^r$.
-Dual-descent iteratively updates the co-design policy parameter $\theta$ through the solving of the primal MDP formed by the Lagrangian in \eqref{eq_dual} using, e.g., RL methods, followed by a gradient ascent step of the dual parameter.
-The convergence of dual descent is stated in the following theorem.
+As previously stated, the dual function is convex in terms of the dual parameter $\lambda$ and can hence be solved via the dual-descent procedure, as described in Algorithm \ref{alg:dual_descent}.
+Dual-descent iteratively updates the co-design policy parameter $\theta$ through the solving of the primal \emph{unconstrained} MDP formed by the Lagrangian in \eqref{eq_dual} using traditional RL methods, followed by a single gradient ascent step of the dual parameter.
+Conditions under which dual descent converges can then be established in the following theorem.

 \begin{theorem} Let $\mathcal{L}(\theta, \lambda)$, with $\lambda \in \mathbb{R}^r$, be the Lagrangian associated to the parametrized problem \eqref{eq:constrained_optimal_prob_param_single_agent} and assume that the minimization of $\mathcal{L}(\theta, \lambda)$ in Algorithm \ref{alg:dual_descent} can be solved exactly.
 Then, under the Assumptions of Theorem \ref{theorem:dual_param_bound}, dual descent with step size $\beta_\lambda$ converges to a neighborhood of $P^*$ for any $\epsilon > 0$. \end{theorem} \begin{proof} Convergence of dual descent is a well-established result in the literature, see, e.g., \cite[Theorem 5]{Ribeiro2012}. \end{proof}